Skip to main content

 At a glance

-• What Form N245 does: lets a county court debtor ask the court to suspend a warrant of control and/or reduce (vary) the instalments payable under a CCJ.
+• What Form N245 does: lets a county court debtor ask the court to suspend a warrant of control and/or reduce (vary) the instalments payable under a CCJ — one application, and one fee, covers either or both.

 • Who uses it: the person who owes the money — no solicitor required.

-• Court fee: £15 to apply to vary a judgment or suspend enforcement (EX50, civil enforcement applications — check GOV.UK for the current figure as fees change).
+• Court fee: there is a fee to apply to vary a judgment or suspend enforcement (EX50A, fee code 2.7) — check the current amount on GOV.UK before you file, as court fees are periodically updated.

 • Help with Fees: available via form EX160 if you are on a low income or qualifying benefits — can remove or reduce the fee entirely.

-• England and Wales only: High Court writs of control are subject to a different procedure.
+• England and Wales only: High Court writs of control follow a different procedure.

 This guide provides general information about how Form N245 works.
 It is not legal advice on your specific situation.